wwhitaker/speedtests/README.md

 3. Run `docker-compose down` to destroy the stack

 You may also run InfluxDB as a container in the same stack.
 Setting the InfluxDB `container_name` will allow the speedtest container to communicate via hostnames.

+## Migrate InfluxDB from v1 to v2
+If you need to move data from an InfluxDB v1

+1. From the InfluxDB v1 server, export speedtests data to a line protocol file.
+    ```shell
+    influx_inspect export -datadir /var/lib/influxdb/data -waldir /var/lib/influxdb/wal -database speedtests -out speedtests.lp -lponly
+    ```
+2. Copy the speedtests.lp file to the InfluxDB2 server.
+3. Import speedtests data into the speedtests bucket.
+    ```shell
+    influx write --bucket speedtests --file speedtests.lp
+    ```